Get help today 888-341-7785 or sign up for 24/7 text support.

 Does UHC in New Jersey Cover Mental Health & Dual Diagnosis Treatment?

-Due to the ACA’s mandate, your UHC in NJ plan should provide some coverage for mental health and dual diagnosis/co-occurring disorder treatment.8 When someone experiences both a substance use disorder and a mental health disorder or illness, it’s referred to as a dual diagnosis or co-occurring disorder.12 About half of those who are diagnosed with a mental health disorder will also experience a SUD at some point in their life, and vice versa.13 In 2020 alone, 17 million adults in the United States experienced a dual diagnosis, which could include an SUD and anxiety, depression, post-traumatic stress disorder (PTSD), attention-deficit/hyperactivity disorder (ADHD), bipolar disorder, or other trauma.12,13
+When someone experiences both a substance use disorder and a mental health disorder or illness, it’s referred to as a dual diagnosis or co-occurring disorder.9 About half of those who are diagnosed with a mental health disorder will also experience a SUD at some point in their life, and vice versa.10

 If you’re ready to take the next step to recovery, you may be wondering whether there are rehab centers in New Jersey that take your UHC in NJ health insurance.
 AAC is a national rehab and treatment provider with top-notch facilities around the county, including some in and near New Jersey.
 AAC works with a variety of insurers, meaning that certain facilities may be in-network with your UHC plan.
-Below are three AAC facilities that you can call to check whether they accept your UHC plan:
+Below are two AAC facilities that you can call to check whether they accept your UHC plan:

 • AdCare Rhode Island: This AAC facility provides a variety of services, like medical detox, inpatient treatment, residential treatment, IOP treatment, PHP treatment, co-occurring disorder treatment, and telehealth services, across its four Rhode Island locations.
 The North Kingstown location is the only facility that provides inpatient services, while the remaining 3 (South Kingstown, Warwick, and Greenville) provide outpatient services.